sakshee29/reactChallengeTanda/README.md

 <h4>About The Project</h4>

 This is the solution for the React Challenge given by Tanda.
+The backend for this project was already provide and the goal was to develop a react app for the frontend.
 Currently this is a partial solution which let's the user perform basic functionlaities like Signup, Login, Logout, Create & Join an orgranisation, Edit an organitsaion or Leave an orgarnisation.

 <h4>Usage</h4>